apalazzin/conself-docs/content/manual/conself-simulation-process/index.md

 ### CONSELF step by step

-guides you through the simulation literally step by step; in fact, in order to complete a simulation, the user has to go through several steps, each of which fulfills a precise task.
+CONSELF guides you through the simulation literally step by step; in fact, in order to complete a simulation, the user has to go through several steps, each of which fulfills a precise task.
 Given the high flexibility of this method, users, less experienced as well, may take advantage of this philosophy of work: they have the ability to control the process, start over or modify what had previously been done.
 When a CASE is opened, a STEP interface is accessed, as shown in the picture below.

 ![General STEP page](images/General_STEP_page.png "General STEP page")